MEDomics-UdeS/MEDomicsTools/python.md

 ### R010 - Comments

 Add a textual comment in English before each line or block of lines to help reviewers understand your train of thought or intention.
+There are three types of comments that are used depending on the context:
+- #### Inline comments
+    An inline comment is a comment on the same line as the code.
+Inline comments should be separated by at least two spaces from the code.
+They should start with a # and a single space.
+For example :
+    ```python
+     name = "MEDomics"    # We assign a new value to the variable name
+    ```
+- #### Block comments
+    Block of comments is a multi-inline comments, each line starts with a # and a single space.
+It is generally applied to the code the follows them and have the same indentation as that code.
+For example :
+    ```python
+    # We use * for multiplication of numbers
+    # Finally we use print() function to print the value function
+    print(3 * 7)
+    ```
+- #### Documentation strings
+    Usually called 'docstrings'.
+Used most of the times to describe what the method does and should appear under the <em>def</em> line.
+For good docstings conventions refer to [R009](#r009---docstring---pep-257---google-style).

 ### R011 - String Quotes